envlh/tfsl/overview.md

 print(first_sense[tfsl.langs.sv_])
 ```

-The same statement indexing behavior that applies to `Lexeme`s also applies to `Form`s.
+The same statement indexing behavior that applies to `Lexeme`s also applies to `Sense`s.

 ### Forms